tamirgen/hidow/README.md

 * As a Site owner I can delete an item so that remove items that are no longer for sale
 * As a website user I can add a review so that other users can get an honest opinion on the products
 * As a website user I can read reviews about products so that I can make a decision if to buy it
-* As a website owner I can delete reviews so that I can leave just the ones I am using on the website
+* As a website owner I can delete reviews so that I can leave the ones I am using on the website
 * As a website owner I can enable and disable the products' reviews so that I can decide which products to allow getting reviewed

 <br>